By Ed Staskus

 For all the changes and renovations, the original chairs and tables built by Crapaud farmer George Nicholson thirty years ago are still what many diners sit on and eat at in the Landmark Café.
 In the course of time, however, things happen, chairs and tables sometimes taking the brunt of it.

 Opening the restaurant one morning after a stormy night Eugene Sauve found a note addressed to him.

 Please accept my sincere apology for the disorderly behavior I displayed last evening.
 Enclosed is a cheque that I hope is sufficient for the purchase of a new table.
 It’s been awhile since I’ve let myself loose like that and I’m only sorry it was at your expense.

 The next day he wrote back.

 Pam, the table is going to be fixed with a little glue.
 There’s no problem.
 You are always welcome here.

-Who doesn’t want to stop and eat and drink and kick back somewhere where the chair is sturdy and the table is always set for you?
+Who doesn’t want to stop and eat and drink and kick back somewhere where the chairs are time tested and sturdy and the table is always set for you?